AWS vs. WP Engine – Cloud vs. Managed WordPress Hosting

 AWS is best suited for developers and businesses that require extensive resources and flexibility.
 Its scalability and comprehensive service options can support high-traffic websites and complex applications.

-Is WP Engine good for beginners?
+Is WP Engine suitable for beginners?

 AWS uses a complex pay-as-you-go pricing model based on usage, which can lead to variable costs.
 WP Engine offers straightforward, all-inclusive pricing tiers, making budgeting easier for users seeking managed WordPress hosting.